Federico77z/aScan/README.md

 # 3.0 OUTPUT

-The output file consists of a tab-separated tabular file witn nine columns, as follows:
+The output file consists of a tab-separated tabular file with nine fields.

 GENE_NAME	the name of gene or transcript.

-HZ_POS_N	number of heterozygous positions overlapping the gene/transcript according to the provided VCF file HZ_POS		genomic coordinates of the heterozygous positions overlapping the gene/transcript.
+HZ_POS_N	number of heterozygous positions overlapping the gene/transcript according to the provided VCF file

+HZ_POS		genomic coordinates of the heterozygous positions overlapping the gene/transcript.

 H_HAPLO		high expression haplotype as reconstructed by aScan (0 for reference allele, 1 for alternative allele) for unphased VCFs.
 		first parental haplotype (0 for reference allele, 1 for alternative allele) for phased VCFs.

 L_HAPLO		low expression haplotype as reconstructed by aScan (0 for reference allele, 1 for alternative allele) for unphased VCFs.
                 second parental haplotype (0 for reference allele, 1 for alternative allele) for phased VCFs.

 H_COV		Total number of reads supporting the high expression haplotype for unphased VCFs or the first parental haplotype for phased VCFs.

 L_COV		Total number of reads supporting the low expression haplotype for unphased VCFs or the second parental haplotype for phased VCFs.

 PV		allele-specific expression p-value as computed by aScan.

 FDR		False Discovery Rate associated to PV.

 Genes are sorted by ascending PV.
 Only genes/transcripts overlapping at least one heterozygous substitution in the VCF are reported.